 Sustainability has also entered the boardroom discussions.
 Himalayan regions and coastal states are implementing stricter limits on construction to prevent the environmental degradation that often follows rapid tourism expansion.
 In fact, several high-end resorts are now required to produce their own power and manage all waste on-site to reduce the burden on local municipalities.
 Separately, the growth of the homestay market through platforms like Airbnb is providing a more distributed economic benefit to local communities.
 At its core, the challenge for India is to grow its tourism capacity without destroying the ecological and cultural authenticity that makes it a destination in the first place.

 Can a nation truly claim global tourism leadership while its own visa policies and infrastructure bottlenecks remain so archaic?
-India is currently obsessed with the sheer volume of its outbound travelers, treating them like a commodity to be traded for diplomatic leverage.
+India is obsessed with the sheer volume of its outbound travelers, treating them like a commodity to be traded for diplomatic advantage.
 This focus ignores the rot at the center of the domestic inbound experience where the chasm between luxury promises and ground-level reality is often embarrassing.
 The Skift India Intelligence Summit may host the elite in air-conditioned suites, but they are discussing a market that is fundamentally lopsided.

 We see a dangerous concentration of power within the aviation sector that could stifle innovation for decades.
 The Tata Group and IndiGo are effectively carving up the subcontinent with little regard for the competitive pressures that drive service quality.
 While the government boasts of new airports, the actual experience of traveling through a tier-two Indian city remains a logistical nightmare for anyone not carrying a diplomatic passport.
 Skepticism is the only rational response to the hype surrounding India's 2047 tourism goals.